robang74/redfishos/forum/users-backup-analisys.md

-Unfortunately there is no an app for SFOS that satisfy the backups need of all the users and this is the main reason for this new thread.
+Unfortunately there is no app for SFOS that satisfies the backups need of all the users and this is the main reason for this new thread.

 Here below a list of positive contributions towards the aim to develop one which can fulfill the needs of most advanced and end-users.